decentraland/old-documentation/_posts/blockchain-integration/2018-01-07-scene-blockchain-operations.md

 eth.requirePayment(receivingAddress, amount, currency)
 ```

-The function requires that you specify an Ethereum wallet address to receive the payment, an amount for the transaction and a specific currency to use (for example, MANA or ETH).
+The function requires that you specify an Ethereum wallet address to receive the payment, an amount for the transaction and a specific currency to use (for now only `ETH` is supported).

 If accepted by the user, the function returns the hash number of the transaction.